Body camera video captures BSO deputy punching suspect handcuffed to hospital bed

 Both the deputy and the suspect argue back and forth in a profanity-laced exchange.

+The deputy then tales a moment to close the door to the hospital room.
+As Sobrino comes up close to O’Connell the deputy strikes him.

-“I’m not [expletive] touching you!” he is heard yelling back at the deputy.
+“I’m not [expletive] touching you!”
+O’Connell is heard yelling back at the deputy.

 O’Connell’s free arm is then put behind his back as he begs for Sobrino to stop.

-In an arrest report, Sobrino claimed that O’Connell pushed him first, and in turn, he felt forced to strike.
+In an arrest report, Sobrino charged the 26-year-old with battery on a law enforcement officer and claimed that O’Connell pushed him first, and in turn, he felt forced to strike.

 The video, however, appears to show differently.